When to See a Healthcare Specialist for Allergy Treatment

 Choose a reliable and flexible pharmacy partner

 Alto makes it as simple as possible to follow the treatment your doctor recommends.
 Our team of patient care pharmacists will work with your doctor to get you the allergy or asthma medications you're prescribed at the best price, and we’re happy to answer your questions about medication side effects or any other health concern.
-Reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Reach out any time through phone at 1-800-874-5881 or in-app messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.